 If you use credit cards or Paypal to purchase goods online, you are fairly safe because these payment processors are quite secure and can identify most fraudulent transactions automatically.
-Reputable websites will almost always allow you to pay with secure methods because they have nothing to hide and they see no problem in the fact that the money coming through can be traced.
+Reputable websites will almost always allow you to pay with secure methods because they have nothing to hide and they see no problem in the fact that the money coming through can be traced by authorities.

 The website doesn’t have SSL certificate

 SSL is a security technology for establishing an encrypted link between a server and a visitor.
 What this means in practice is that websites with SSL have additional layer of security which prevents hackers to intercept sensible private information.

 Sometimes an online store is legit, but it was hacked by crooks.
 When you visit such a website, the connection between the website and yourself might be intercepted by hackers.
 This means that hackers will see everything you do while visiting the online store, including what passwords you use and what are the security numbers of your credit cards.

 Identifying sites with SSL certificate is fairly easy.
 They have https in front of them instead of http, and when you visit them, the browser displays a locked lock right next to the URL.

 The website asks for very personal information

 When you register an account on any legitimate online shopping website, no one should ask you for personal information such as your Social Security number or your favorite child’s name.

 While no one can steal your hard earned money just by knowing what’s your mother’s maiden name, some hackers will use personal information to steal your identity.
 When you become a victim of identity theft, your entire belongings can be at stake because crooks can run up charges on your credit account, get medical treatment on your health insurance, and drain your bank account.